Zverev falling fast

-He not only won the Nitto ATP Tour Finals on Sunday, Zverev outplayed a Novak Djokovic who has rolled through most opponents since Wimbledon.
+Remember when he won the Nitto ATP Tour Finals in London at the end of 2018?
+Remember how he outplayed Novak Djokovic, who had rolled through most opponents since Wimbledon.

-More than any other player, Zverev is the most likely young player to dominate the sport after the eclipse of Federer, Djokovic and Rafael Nadal.
+Back then, many predicted that Zverev was going to dominate the sport after the eclipse of Federer, Djokovic and Rafael Nadal.

-At age 21, he’s already won the ATP Tour Finals plus Masters 1000 titles in Rome, Montreal and this year, Madrid.
+At age 21, he’s already won the ATP Tour Finals plus Masters 1000 titles in Rome, Montreal and Madrid.
 He’s beaten Federer three times, including the London semi-final.
-He also nearly beat peak Nadal on clay in the Rome final this year before a weather delay turned momentum in Rafa’s favor.
+He also nearly beat peak Nadal on clay in the Rome final in 2018 before a weather delay turned momentum in Rafa’s favor.

 Some fans and media perceive Zverev as the arrogant epitomy of the pampered athlete.
 But others admire Zverev for being straight-forward and brutally honest about his issues with the newfangled Davis Cup (which he vows to skip) and the long, arduous tour calendar.